ericrullepada/Funnel-Conversion-and-Segmentation-Insights-Analysis-for-Men-s-Fashion-E-Commerce-Website-/README.md

 ## **Skills:**

-**MySql** : CTEs, Joins, Case, Aggregate Functions **Statistical Testing** :   Chi-suare to evaluate conversion differences accross segments **Power BI** : Star Schema for Data Modelling  , DAX, writing functions , ETL , calculated columns ,  and data visualizations .
+**MySql** : CTEs, Joins, Case, Aggregate Functions **Statistical Testing** :   Chi-suare to evaluate conversion differences across segments **Power BI** : DAX, writing functions , ETL , calculated columns ,  and data visualizations .

 ## **Results and Business Recommendation**
 A major decline is observed throughout the funnel, with the **most significant drop-off (40.29%)** occurring between **Visit** and **Add to Cart**.
 Ultimately, only **16.54 % of total visitors complete a purchase**.